 Hard Skills

-Some of the hard skills you can add to your resume include:
+Some of the hard skills for your electrician resume include:

 Soft Skills

-Soft skills that employers look for in candidates include:
+Soft electrician skills for resume that employers look for include:

 Electrician Resume Optional Sections